 Lack of accreditation and training

 The literature review indicated solar PV installers experienced inconsistency in solar-specific accreditation and training as a limitation of their industry, given the expanding range of new businesses aiming to fill the market demand for rapid growth in solar PV installations to capture limited-time government incentives.
 This suggests that many installers rely on general knowledge, past experiences and learning on the job.
 Focus group participants noted that because of the lack of agreed best practices, the rules “changed regularly” and were not enforced, checked or audited.
-Installers therefore have variable standards for installations, resulting in “some installations [being] below standard”.
+Installers therefore have varying standards for installations, resulting in “some installations [being] below standard”.
 Similarly, respondents from the interviews and focus groups indicated the significant lack of accreditation and training opportunities regarding battery storage installations at the domestic level, especially for lithium-ion battery technologies.

 Focus group participants indicated that consumers had no way to tell who was a reputable installer and as a result; “customers now don’t trust industry” because of experiences with some door-to-door salespeople “pushing” uptake and lower-quality installations.